PostgreSQL-For-Wordpress/postgresql-for-wordpress/readme.txt

 	You can also activate DEBUG and/or ERROR logs

+1. Create `wp-config.php` from `wp-config-sample.php` if it does not already exist (PG4WP does not currently intercept database connection setup).

 1. Point your Web Browser to your WordPress installation and go through the traditional WordPress installation routine.

 == Frequently Asked Questions ==